Clarence Avant, ‘Black Godfather' of entertainment, and benefactor of athletes and politicians, dies

 He also started such labels as Sussex (a hybrid of two Avant passions — success and sex) and Tabu, with artists including Withers, Jimmy Jam and Terry Lewis, the S.O.S Band and an obscure singer-songwriter, Sixto Rodriquez, who decades later became famous through the Oscar-winning documentary "Searching for Sugarman."
 (Rodriquez died last week).

 Other work took place more quietly.
 Avant brokered the sale of Stax Records to Gulf and Western in 1968, after being recruited by Stax executive Al Bell as a bridge between the entertainment and business industries.
-He raised money for Bill Clinton and Barack Obama, helped Michael Jackson organize his first solo tour and advised Narada Michael Walden, L.A.
+He raised money for Obama and Bill Clinton, helped Michael Jackson organize his first solo tour and advised Narada Michael Walden, L.A.
 Reid and Babyface and other younger admirers.

 “Everyone in this business has been by Clarence’s desk, if they’re smart,” Quincy Jones liked to say of him.